Top M&A KPIs: The key early-stage M&A deal evaluation metrics you should be tracking

 • Employee KPIs

 If all three categories of KPIs are healthy, that’s a good indicator of a potentially strategic M&A deal.
-In this article, you will learn about the most important M&A deal evaluation metrics, and get tips to help you evaluate companies correctly according to these KPIs, including insights into leading M&A software for deal management.

 Revenue and sales KPIs

 Debt-to-equity (D/E) ratio: This metric is used to evaluate a company's financial leverage.
 It is calculated by dividing the company’s total liabilities by its shareholder equity.
-This KPI is important because it measures whether a company is financing its operations primarily through debt.
+D/E ratio is important because it measures whether a company is financing its operations primarily through debt.
 It also shows you whether or not a company would have enough shareholder equity to cover debts if the business took a significant downturn.

 Market share: What percentage of total sales does the company have in their industry?
 How large is the customer base?
 Is the company the market leader?
 This metric is calculated by taking the company’s sales over a given period and dividing them by the total sales in the industry in the same period.